 Let $A \in \mathcal{A} = \{0, 1\}$ represent a binary treatment, where $A=1$ indicates the treatment condition and $A = 0$ indicates the control condition.
-Let $X \in \mathcal{X}$ be the pre-treatment covariates, and $Y\in \mathcal{Y}$ be the outcome of interest.
-To define causal estimands, we adopt the potential outcome framework~\citep{neyman1923, Rubin1974} and denote $Y^0$ and $Y^1$ as the potential outcomes under treatment and control, respectively.
+Let $Y\in \mathcal{Y}$ be the outcome of interest.
+To define causal estimands, we adopt the potential outcome framework~\citep{neyman1923, Rubin1974} and denote $Y^1$ and $Y^0$ as the potential outcomes under treatment and control, respectively.
 We make the stable unit treatment value assumption (i.e., no multiple treatment versions and no interference across units), which ensures the well-definedness of potential outcome $Y^a$~\citep{Imbens-Rubin2015}.
 Accordingly, the observed outcome is linked to the potential outcomes through $Y = (1-A)Y^0 + A Y^1$.

 Suppose we have access to data from individuals in a collection of $m$ trials, indexed by $\cG = \{1, ..., m\}$.
 For each trial $g \in \cG$, the observed data consist of realizations of independent random tuples $\{(G_i = g, X_i, A_i, Y_i), i=1, ..., n_g\}$, where $n_g$ denotes the number of individuals in trial $g$, and we let $n = \sum_{g=1}^{m} n_g$ represent the total sample size.
 We adopt a non-nested design \citep{dahabreh2021study} in which the observed samples from different trials are independent.
 Without loss of generality, under a superpopulation model $\P$, we assume that the observed data in trial $g$ form an \emph{i.i.d.} sample from $\P(\cdot \mid G=g)$, which implies that all observed data are obtained by stratified sampling from a population that is stratified by $G$.